Sunday, 21 July 2024

 Part five of a series of reviews and notes on the scenarios I ran for my Delta Green group.
-The scenario we ran is STOP REPO (Elendil, 2017 shotgun contest), in which the cell needs to clean up the Green Box of a recently deceased operative.
-The scenario was then picked up for publication in the magazine The Unspeakable Oath.
+The scenario we ran is STOP REPO, in which the cell needs to clean up the Green Box of a recently deceased operative.
+The scenario was first published in the 2017 shotgun contest, then picked up for publication in the magazine The Unspeakable Oath.

 After the previous scenario, two of the characters are under the microscope for running an op without proper Delta Green instruction. ("A trapped Mi-Go tricked us" goes over less well than you'd think.)
 The cell get a stern talking-to from their handler, and two of the the Agents get summoned to court over the disappearance of a high-powered lawyer during their last operation.
 Ah, the joy of working without a cover identity.
-It seems like the US Marshal and forensics specialist are going to jail for a long time.
+It seems like the pair are going to jail for a long time.
 But one payphone call to the Marshal's new friend Stephen Alzis, and opposing counsel gets a phone call that turns their hair white, after which the case is dropped immediately.
+The rest of the group took careful notes on the shenanigans their fellows unleashed.

 TEASER ON OPERATION MAP